 Metkovich differed from Long in that he had already played in the majors at the time of his selection in the rule V draft.
 The outfielder/first baseman made his major league debut in 1943 for the Boston Red Sox, playing four seasons there before being sold to the Cleveland Indians for the 1947 season.
 He also played for the Chicago White Sox in 1949 but spent the 1950 season playing for Oakland in the PCL.
 He also played all of 1948 and part of 1949 with Oakland as well.
 Metkovich was 30 years old by the time the 1951 season rolled around.
 He played 120 games for the Pirates that season, hitting a career high .293 with 40 RBI’s.
 The next season he hit .271 in 125 games and posted a career high OPS of .726 with 41 RBI’s.
 In 1953 he really struggled, hitting .146 through early June when the Pirates shipped him to the Chicago Cubs as part of the Ralph Kiner trade.
 Metkovich played with the Milwaukee Braves in 1954, then finished his pro career with three more years in the Pacific Coast League.
 He had a .261 average in 1055 career games.

 Two Pirates players were born on this date, pitcher Mark Corey who played for Pittsburgh from 2003-04 and another pitcher, Tim Wood, who played for the Pirates in 2011.
-Wood went to spring training with the Washington Nationals but failed to make the team, getting released right before opening day.
-He immediately signed with the Pirates and went to AAA where he had a 2-0 2.84 record in 40 relief appearances.
-He pitched in the majors in June and early July, making 13 appearances and giving up five runs in 8 innings of work.
+Wood went to Spring Training in 2011 with the Washington Nationals, but failed to make the team, getting released right before Opening Day.
+He immediately signed with the Pirates and went to AAA, where he had a 2-0 2.84 record in 40 relief appearances.
+Wood pitched in the majors in June and early July, making 13 appearances and giving up five runs in eight innings of work.
 He was traded to the Rangers in August but never pitched in the majors for Texas.
 The Pirates resigned him as a free agent following the season.
 He spent all of 2012 in AAA for the Pirates, then signed with the Twins organization for the 2013 season.
 He has not pitched in the majors since the 2011 season.
 Wood turns 31 today.